 Areas of inequality in York

 The examination process at the end of secondary education has recently transitioned from ‘GCSE’ to ‘Attainment 8’.
 In York overall, the average attainment 8 score achieved by young people was higher than the national average.
 This reflects the GCSE attainment scores from the previous year.
-However, the average attainment 8 score for young people in care in York is lower than their counterparts nationally.
-This reflects GCSE data from the previous year for looked after children.
+York has a higher GCSE attainment rate for children in care compared with the average for England and it’s statistical neighbours.

 Children living in the most deprived wards in York are twice as likely to be obese at reception as those living in the least deprived ward.
 Similarly, black reception age children in York are significantly more likely to be obese than their peers.

-The rate of teenage pregnancy in the most deprived ward is double the York average.
+The rate of teenage pregnancy in the most deprived ward is double the York Median.

 Smoking in pregnancy

-Women living in the most deprived wards are more than twice as likely to smoke during pregnancy as women living in the least deprived wards.
+Women living in the most deprived wards are more than twice as likely to smoke during pregnancy compared with the York average.

 School attainment in key stage two